orientechnologies/orientdb-docs/source/SQL-Query.md

 ## Sub-query

-LET block allows you to assign a context variable the result of a sub-query.
+LET block allows you to assign a context variable to the result of a sub-query.
 Example:
 ```sql
 SELECT FROM Document
 LET $temp = (